jamesec/jamesec.github.io/o/helium_rocks.md

 Helium browser is built on Ungoogled Chromium and comes with uBlock Origin extension pre-installed.
 It’s neat and fast.
 You can test your current browser and Helium, respectively, using [Speedometer](https://browserbench.org/Speedometer3.1/) to see how fast they are.

 Overall, I’m very satisfied with Helium browser.
 It fixes Ungoogled Chromium’s main drawback: it can’t update itself (except via Homebrew on macOS).
-After several months of use, it does what it promises: a private, fast, and honest web browser.
+After several months of use, Helium does what it promises: a private, fast, and honest web browser.

 ## References
 - [Helium browser - GitHub](https://github.com/imputnet/helium)